NikolajHee/RL_private/README.md

 # 02465 Introduction to reinforcement learning and control theory
 This repository contains code for 02465, introduction to machine learning and control theory.

-## Reading material
-See DTU Learn for reading material, exercise instructions, and lectures handouts.
+Please see DTU Learn for reading material, exercise instructions, and lectures handouts.

-# Installation guide
-The installation involves two steps.
-First, you need to install the source code itself, and then you will possibly miss some external dependencies required to use certain features of openai Gym.
-Complete the installation of the toolbox first, then install the dependencies as needed during the course based on your OS (Windows/Linux/OS-X).

 ## Course toolbox installation
 The software toolbox for the course can be found in the `irlc` subdirectory and is distributed as a python package.
+Simply pull this repository using git and add the `irlc` package to your pythonpath.

  - **For details on using the software, please see the two videos on DTU Learn under 'Videos'.
-Please do this, and install the software, before the first lecture/exercise session.**
+Please install the software before the first lecture/exercise session**
  - Exercise 0 on DTU learn contains additional information and a self-test you should try before the first lecture

 ## Unitgrade